US To Sanction Turkey For Acquiring Russias S-400 Air Defense System - Reports - UrduPoint

 US To Sanction Turkey For Acquiring Russia's S-400 Air Defense System - Reports

-The report said the sanctions would target Turkey's Defense Industries and its president Ismail Demir.
+The report said the sanctions would target Turkey's Presidency of Defense Industries and its head Ismail Demir.

 The long-anticipated move could be announced any day, the report added.